Zin0D/Active-Directory-Hacking/AD-Hacking-Notes/README.md

 # Attacking Active Directory (AD)
+- `The notes i used to write` when i was learning how to hack Active-Directory.
+- This Repo will keep being updated with not just my own code-samples and hacking tools, but also with additional notes.

 ## Overview
 Active Directory (AD) can be thought of as a **network of multiple computers and devices** that share data and resources.
 It acts as a **large database** consisting of forests, domains, and objects.